-Founded in 1972 by Robert Godin, and currently located in Montreal (Canada) Godin guitars has a long history of making high quality, affordable acoustic and electric guitars of various shapes and sizes.
+Founded in 1972 by Robert Godin, and currently located in Montreal (Canada), Godin guitars have a long history of making high quality, affordable acoustic and electric guitars of various shapes and sizes.

-Though mostly renowned for their acoustic models, the Godin 5th Avenue and other models have become the guitar of choice for jazz guitarists such as Gustavo Assis-Brazil, Al DiMeola, Fareed Haque and John McLaughlin.
+Though most renowned for their acoustic models, the Godin 5th Avenue and other Godin models have become the guitar of choice for jazz guitarists such as Gustavo Assis-Brazil, Al DiMeola, Fareed Haque, and John McLaughlin.